SemenNogtev/joystick-SDL/README.md

 # joystick-SDL
-Connecting an aviation joystick using the SDL library
+Connecting an aviation joystick using the SDL library in qt creator